a puppy and

 Follow the steps to sponsoring a guide dog puppy either by direct debit or a one off donation and download your certificate and puppy photo straight away!
 Alternatively you can call our Supporter Care Team on 0800 953 0113 (we're here 9am - 5pm, Monday - Friday).

-Our little pal Irvine is only six weeks old in this picture.
-He is a confident and adventurous pup who likes to explore lots of new sights and smells.
-He loves nothing more than playing in the garden with his sister Immie.
-By sponsoring Irvine you will be kept up to date through his journey to become a life-changing guide dog.
-You can even sponsor Irvine as a gift for someone special and print the photo and certificate straight away!
+By sponsoring Libby, you’ll be kept up to date throughout her journey to become a life-changing guide dog.
+You can even sponsor Libby as a gift for someone special and print the photo and certificate straight away!

-Immie is just six weeks old in this picture.
-This sweet little pup is very affectionate and loves nothing more than a big cuddle!
-Immie also enjoys rolling around in the garden with her big brother Irvine.
-By sponsoring Immie you'll be following her progress to become a qualified guide dog.
-Why not sponsor Immie as a gift for someone special and print the photo and certificate straight away!
+By sponsoring Bolt you'll be following his progress to become a qualified guide dog.
+Why not sponsor Bolt as a gift for someone special?
+You can print the photo and their certificate straight away!

 Paul lost his sight gradually and now all he can see is black.
 "Now I’ve been partnered with a wonderful yellow labrador called Oscar.
 I feel like I’ve got my life back."— Paul and his wife Elaine